 Psychoanalytic Theory: Inner Forces Drive Behavior

-- April broke up with Adam, and three months later went on a date with Mark.
+- April broke up with Mark and three months later went on a date with Adam.
 While at the restaurant, April accidentally called Adam by Mark's name.
-While this could have just been a simple accident, psychoanalytic theory says that there is a deeper reason for April's slip – for example, she still has feelings for Mark and her mind is on him, and therefore she called her new date by her old boyfriend Mark’s name.
+This could have just been a simple accident, but psychoanalytic theory says that there is a deeper reason for April's slip.
+Maybe she still has feelings for Mark and her mind is on him.
+So, she called her new date by her old boyfriend's name.

 - Every time the vehicle she is riding in stops suddenly, Mrs. Smith panics.
 She thinks this is because she was in a car accident when she was a child, and in each new situation the fear of another accident crashes over her like a wave.

 - Jack's mother left his family when he was a child.
 Ever since then, he has had a very difficult time trusting people because he is afraid they will abandon him.